“Why did the scarecrow get the job?

 - Communicate with applicants

 Hiring needs are identified on the basis of HR plots, and strategies for long- and short-term hiring are developed.

-Next, a job description and job specifications are created, and the appropriate pool of candidates is identified.
+Next, job description and job specifications are created, and the appropriate pool of candidates is identified.
 This is done by reviewing the elements of the job role and the essential skills required to perform it.

-To determine job specifications and expectations, the individual interview and group interview methods are used, wherein individuals or a group of individuals who have a similar role have a discussion with HR.
+To determine job specifications and expectations, the individual interview, and group interview methods are used, wherein individuals or a group of individuals who have a similar role have a discussion with HR.
 When the role does not currently exist, the technical conference method is used wherein subject matter experts are engaged to provide inputs to HR about the main job duties.